 Power of attorney is a very important document for a person who is representing someone in any legal related matters, as the agent or represent can only represent on behalf of the grantor or principal if he is the holder of legal Power of Attorney.
-Generally, the people are not the expert of every matter be it related to business or personal related matters.
+Generally, the people are not the expert of every matter, be it related to business or personal related matters.
 Therefore there is required for an expert to guide or represent the principal.
-And without the POA the agent cannot represent anyone.
-It gives a legal right to the holder to represent the principal in various matters without which the principal has to represent himself.
+And without the POA, the agent cannot represent anyone.
+It gives the holder a legal right to represent the principal in various matters without which the principal has to represent himself.

-A springing power of attorney is a POA that only takes place on happening of an event or predefined condition.
-This document is created by the principal for his agent to act on if the predefined event takes place.
+- Springing: A springing power of attorney is a POA that only occurs on an event or predefined condition.
+The principal created this document for his agent to act on if the predefined event takes place.

-A limited power of attorney is a special power of attorney which is basically used for one-time transactions when the principal is unable to complete them due to reasons out of his hands.
+- Limited: A limited power of attorney is a special power of attorney, which is basically used for one-time transactions when the principal is unable to complete them due to reasons out of his hands.

-A medical power of attorney is which is created to authorize a trusted agent to make important medical or health-related decisions in case the principal is incapable of making them for themselves.
+- Medical: A medical power of attorney is created to authorize a trusted agent to make important medical or health-related decisions if the principal is incapable of making them for themselves.

-it is that power of attorney which does not expire upon the death of the principal.
-It does not have any set time period and it immediately becomes effective upon the incapacitation of the principal.
+- Durable: it is that power of attorney which does not expire upon the death of the principal.
+It does not have any set time period, and it immediately becomes effective upon the principal’s incapacitation.

 - It is an easy way to allow other persons to handle their case who have better experience and expertise in the matters.

-- It protects elderly clients helping them out to take the correct decision or helping them out and taking the correct decisions which are beneficial to them.
+- It protects elderly clients, helps them out to make the correct decision, helps them out, and takes the correct decisions that are beneficial to them.

 - POA is preferred when a client is comfortable with the agent being appointed as the power of attorney holder.

-- The principal has the power to either put power of attorney in place ahead of time or could revoke the power of attorney.
+- The principal has the power to either put power of attorney in place ahead of time or could revoke a power of attorney.

 - Through a power of attorney, a person gets liberty and relief that the matters would be handled with care as the agent appointed would have the significant and required expertise in the decisions to be taken.

-- There may be cases where the agent appointed, could be proven untrustworthy over the period of time.
+- There may be cases where the agent appointed could be proven untrustworthy over a period of time.